apilayer/restcountries/src/main/webapp/flatdoc.md

 Name
 ---------------

 Search by country name.
-It can be the native name or partial name.
+It can be the native name or partial name

 ``` javascript
 https://restcountries.eu/rest/v2/name/{name}